top of page

 01

-Removed overwhelming features -
+Removed overwhelming

 I asked the educators to identify the features they wished to retain and subsequently removed other features that caused confusion.